Ceci07/metagenome_assembly/README.md

 ```

 ###### AI-assisted development disclosure
-Generative AI tools (OpenAI ChatGPT, GPT5.6-Sol model), was used to assist with initial code scaffolding, documentation drafting, English-language editing, and troubleshooting during development of this repository.
+Generative AI tool (OpenAI ChatGPT, GPT5.6-Sol model), was used to assist with initial code scaffolding, documentation drafting, English-language editing, and troubleshooting during development of this repository.
 Human maintainer selected the scientific methods and parameters, reviewed and revised all AI-assisted outputs, and are responsible for validation, software behavior, interpretation, and any remaining errors.
 AI tools are not authors or accountable contributors.